- Installation Instructions

 - 768MB of RAM

 - 10GB of drive space

-Note: visit the Selecting the Correct ISO wiki page for more information on which version of Bodhi is best for you (examples given are using the
+NOTE: See Selecting the Correct ISO wiki page for more information on which version of Bodhi best suits your hardware

 1) Visit the Download page